kevinzhuang01/srp_2025/_profiles/hattielyons.md

 organization: Loyola University Chicago
 department: Department of Computer Science
 pronouns: they/him/any
-biography: "I am a second-year Computer Science Masterâ\x80\x99s student at Loyola University Chicago.
+biography: I am a second-year Computer Science Master’s student at Loyola University Chicago.
 I come from an interdisciplinary background; I majored in pre-law during my undergraduate studies before pivoting to CS after teaching myself to code sparked a lasting passion and curiosity.
 I am deeply fascinated by the semantic representation of information in high-dimensional mathematical space, and my ongoing research reflects this interest.
 I have built a modular architecture centered around detecting drift in data streams relative to a desired baseline.
 I enjoy applying this framework to a range of challenges within and beyond machine learning, including hallucination detection in large language models, document collation, and instrument calibration in automated data collection pipelines.
-Looking ahead, I hope to contribute to equitable and trustworthy AI research, pursue a PhD, and develop scalable, reproducible research software that supports open science and responsible innovation."
+Looking ahead, I hope to contribute to equitable and trustworthy AI research, pursue a PhD, and develop scalable, reproducible research software that supports open science and responsible innovation.
 academic_status: Masters Student
 year_in_program: 2nd
 research_area: Computer Science; Data Science; Machine Learning/AI